Ministry Guidance and Regulations

 - Health Canada - Hard surface disinfectants and hand sanitizers

 As a business owner, it is your responsibility to ensure, prior to reopening, that you have met the requirements as outlined in the information and resources provided above.
-Once you have the required precautions and plans in place (and you fall within the select personal care services listed above), you are permitted to reopen as of Friday, June 12, 2020 at 12:01am.
 Please also be aware that Wellington-Dufferin-Guelph Public Health is unable to review individual business reopening plans.
 An inspection of your facility will occur in the near future, based on Public Health Inspector capacity and availability as we continue to respond to the COVID-19 pandemic.
 Due to the volume of calls and questions we receive, we may be unable to respond to any questions in a timely manner.
 Please make all efforts to thoroughly review the information and resources provided above.